 If they did, they knew his name.
 They couldn’t know where he lived, since he had no fixed address, but they could well know where his parents lived, with his little sister, Melissa, now a teenager; they would know his friends—though there were few enough of those.
 They could threaten him in all sorts of ways.

-And if that second spiderbot had had visual capacity and someone had been monitoring its usage, they could be sending more—or something worse—after him right now.
+And if that second spiderbot had had visual capability and someone had been monitoring its usage, they could be sending more—or something worse—after him right now.

 “Thanks a bunch, Javik,” Lorn muttered.
 “I love you, too.”